-This standard is about how you ensure the programme's overall quality and effectiveness on an ongoing basis.
+This standard is about how you make sure the programme delivers overall quality and effectiveness on an ongoing basis.

 You need to be able to show how you monitor and evaluate the programme's quality and effectiveness and the systems that are in place.
-This includes processes which enable you to proactively gather information on quality and effectiveness; as well as to respond to any identified risks, challenges or changes.
+This includes processes which allow you to continuously gather information on quality and effectiveness, as well as to respond to any identified risks, challenges or changes.

-Where relevant, you should also use this information as a way of ensuring the continuous improvement of the programme.
+Where relevant, you should also use this information as a way of continuously improving the programme.

-The processes you use should be appropriate to the programme and may include the following:
+The processes you use should be appropriate to the programme and may include the following.

-- internal and external quality audits; - critical review of current arrangements; - regular collection and analysis of feedback from learners, educators, service users and/or carers; - analysis of learner complaints; - analysis of concerns raised by learners, educators or others, for example about the safety or wellbeing of service users; - quality audits of practice-based learning; and/or - monitoring and evaluation through partnership with other organisations, such as practice education providers.
+- Carrying out internal and external quality audits - Critically reviewing current arrangements - Regularly collecting and analysing feedback from learners, educators, service users and carers - Analysing complaints from learners - Analysing concerns raised by learners, educators or others, for example about the safety or wellbeing of service users - Carrying out quality audits of practice-based learning - Carrying out monitoring and evaluation through partnership with other organisations, such as practice education providers